Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Future Directions

 In this paper, the kernel construction $K$ is defined on the interval poset $\Int\oP$ and sends an interval $[x,y]$ to the kernel of a single structure map $M(\pi_{y\ge x})$.
 It is natural to ask whether one can extend this to a functor defined on a larger family of subsets, for example the convex subposets or generalized intervals (= connected convex subsets) of $\oP$.

 For intervals, the kernel functor $K$ produces a genuine functor

 not just a numerical rank invariant, and its functoriality is crucial for our stability results.
-In contrast, for general families of convex subsets, the generalized rank invariants of Kim--M\'emoli~\cite{kim2021generalized} assign numbers to images of structure maps but do not assemble into a functor on the poset of convex subposets ordered by reverse inclusion.
+In contrast, for more general families of convex subsets, the generalized rank invariants of Kim--M\'emoli~\cite{kim2021generalized} assign numbers to images of structure maps but do not assemble into a functor on the poset of convex subposets ordered by reverse inclusion.

-It would be very interesting to build an ``interval-like’’ poset (or category) $\gInt \oP$ whose objects are generalized intervals of $\oP$ and whose order and metric reflect the combinatorics of $\bfP$, and to extend the kernel construction to this setting.
-A satisfactory notion of ``generalized interval persistence’’ with a kernel functor and a Galois-transport stability statement would give a conceptual home to many of the generalized rank-type constructions that have appeared in the literature.
+It would be very interesting to build an ``interval-like'' poset (or category) $\gInt \oP$ whose objects are generalized intervals of $\oP$ and whose order and metric reflect the combinatorics of $\bfP$, and to extend the kernel construction to this setting.
+A satisfactory notion of ``generalized interval persistence'' with a kernel functor and a stability statement in terms of the G\"ulen--McCleary distance would give a conceptual home to many of the generalized rank-type constructions that have appeared in the literature.